flotools/flotools/README.md

 ### Known Issues

 * Items marked as "Beta" may not function as expected, and should not be used regularly until they are no longer in the beta stage.
 * In versions of Pro Tools prior to 2018.1, checking the arm state of tracks does not report consistently.
 To work around this, check the arm state multiple times.
-However, Avid fixed the Track and Global record buttons to correctly report their status in Pro Tools versions 2018.1, so Flo Tools can now report track record states with complete accuracy.
+However, Avid fixed the Track and Global record buttons to correctly report their status in Pro Tools versions 2018.1 and later, so Flo Tools can now report track record states with complete accuracy.

 ### Reporting Issues